How stolen vehicle trends can impact your auto insurance

 A rise in stolen vehicle trends means you can expect a rise in your auto insurance premium.
 To combat the added cost, compare car insurance quotes with us to find your best rate today.

-On average, a car is stolen every six minutes in Canada, and with stolen vehicle trends on the rise, your car could be next.
+On average, a car is stolen every five minutes in Canada, and with stolen vehicle trends on the rise, your car could be next.
 Here’s everything you need to know about car theft in Canada (and how it impacts your insurance).

 Key takeaways on stolen vehicle trends